wp-plugins/better-wp-security/readme.txt

 4. If you do get stuck help is never more than a few clicks away.

 == Changelog ==

+= 3.4.6 =
+* Updated usability on ban lists
+* Ban list threshold now triggered on hit and not 1 after

 = 3.4.5 =
 * Replace database override of awaymode with wp-config constant